Vintageinfo – All About Vintage Lighting

 Manufacturer: Oluce, Via Brescia, 2, 20097, San Donato Milan, Italy.

-Other versions: The Oluce Atollo table lamp was made in several sizes and materials over the years.
-Recent and new versions are also made in white opal crystal hand blown Murano glass.
-The lampshade is similar to the shade of the Sonora pendant lamp, designed a year earlier in 1976.
+Other versions: The Oluce Atollo table lamp has been produced in several sizes and materials over the years.
+In addition to the original metal versions, later and current editions are also available in hand-blown white opaline Murano glass.
+The lampshade follows the same geometric principle as the Sonora pendant lamp, which was designed a year earlier, in 1976.

 Oluce Atollo table lamp

-Taken from: “Vico Magistretti architetto e designer” written by Irace Fulvio, Pasca Vanni, (1999), Milano, Mondadori Electa.
+Taken from: “Vico Magistretti architetto e designer”, Fulvio Irace, Vanni Pasca, Milano, Mondadori Electa, 1999.

 Vico Magistretti Foundation